stripesoc/detections/hermeticwiper/readme.md

 Should you wish to pick and choose amongst the rules there are 3 seperate rules sorted by class (CL1-3).

 The license of this directory is the same as the parent directory, GPL.
-Thanks to all of those writing analysis reports on this malware at such an early stage.

 StripeSOC Team